-How can I help ensure I get the “best life insurance” for me?
+- How can I help ensure I get the “best life insurance” for me?

-    Before we dive into all of that, the first thing that we want to make perfectly clear is that nobody here at IBUSA is a medical professional.
-So, if you are having any thoughts or feelings about hurting yourself, the first thing that you’re going to want to do is speak with a professional!
+But before we dive into all that, the first thing we want to make perfectly clear is that nobody here at IBUSA is a medical professional.
+So, if you are having any thoughts or feelings about hurting yourself, the first thing you’ll want to do is speak with a professional!

 A professional like…